gmdsi/GMDSI_notebooks/docs/part2/freyberg_fosm_and_dataworth.md

 par_contrib.head()
 ```

-We can see the relatve contribution by normalizing to the base case (e.g. in which no parameters/groups are perfectly known):
+We can see the relative contribution by normalizing to the base case (e.g. in which no parameters/groups are perfectly known):

 ```python